Home > Health Topics > Hypertension

 8. Vasodilators

 Diuretics are also known as "water pills."
-Diuretics work in the kidney and remove excess water and sodium from the body.
+Diuretics work in the kidneys and remove excess water and sodium from the body.
 This reduces the amount of fluid from the blood.
 Diuretics can be used alone or with another blood pressure lowering medication.

 Beta-blockers cause nerve impulses to the heart and blood vessels to decrease, and prompts the heart to beat slower and with less force.
 This action lowers your blood pressure and helps the heart work less hard.